 If the results of your DRE are normal, your next steps will depend on your age, health, and PSA levels.
-If no prostate cancer is found during a regular screening, the ACS makes these recommendations:
+If no suspicion for prostate cancer is found during a regular screening, the ACS makes these recommendations:

 - Men with a PSA level of less than 2.5 nanograms per milliliter (ng/mL) may only need to be retested every two years.

 - Men with a PSA level of 2.5 ng/mL or greater should be screened annually.